‘Panza de Burro’ by Andrea Abreu

 - 1 min read

-‘Panza de Burro’ (English: ‘Dogs of Summer,’ German: ‘So forsch, so furchtlos’) by Andrea Abreu is set in Tenerife and is a sensational debut novel.
+‘Panza de Burro’ (English: ‘Dogs of Summer,’ translated by Julia Sanches, German: ‘So forsch, so furchtlos,’ translated by Christiane Quandt) by Andrea Abreu is set in Tenerife and is a sensational debut novel.

 The adolescent first-person narrator and her best friend Isora spend every day of their summer break together.
 They discover life, their bodies, and the difficulties of growing up.

 This novel shows a different side of Tenerife—not the beaches, the food, the drinks.
 This is the home of people who struggle like everyone else.
-And the narrator’s explicit, authentic language of the narrator shows that.
+And the narrator’s explicit, authentic language shows shows that growing up is as much about confusion, desire, and pain as it is about friendship and intimacy.
+‘Panza de Burro’ is raw and poetic, grounded in dialect and local culture, and explores queerness, class, and longing with remarkable emotional intensity.

 CW: eating disorder, abuse, racist/homophobic/ableist language by some characters